heavyai/community_datasets/gaia/README.md

 ![gaia dashboard](https://github.com/omnisci/community_datasets/blob/master/gaia/dashboard_img/gaia.png)

 This demo takes a significant amount of hardware for fluid interactivity.
-At least 96GB of GPU RAM is required to run the dashboard as shown, but you'll like want a larger instance if you want to add additional fields.
+At least 96GB of GPU RAM is required to run the dashboard as shown, but you'll likely want a larger instance if you want to add additional fields.

 ## Data